ArduPilot/ardupilot_wiki/dev/source/docs/ros-aruco-detection.rst

 Components of the system
 ========================

-- A little quadcopter (160mm) with Revolution Flight Controller with Arducopter 3.7-dev and the following relevant parameters:
+- A little quadcopter (160mm) with Revolution Flight Controller with ArduCopter 3.7-dev and the following relevant parameters:

 .. code-block:: none